WordPress/WordPress-Coding-Standards/.github/CONTRIBUTING.md

   Code should align with WordPress Coding Standards and be written in a way that others can readily read, understand, and maintain.

 * **Be collaborative.**
-  If you’re unsure about an approach, open an issue or draft PR first to start a conversation.
+  If you're unsure about an approach, open an issue first to start a conversation.

 By following these tips, you’ll save time for both yourself and the maintainers — and increase the likelihood that your contribution can be merged smoothly.